cirosantilli/linux-cheat/compile/gcc/index.md

 The executable is called `cpp`.

-gcc uses it as a backend.
+GCC uses it as a backend.

 ##-D